cyrus-/relit/README.md

 # Relit

-[Reason](https://reasonml.github.io/) is an increasingly popular alternative syntax for OCaml designed to make OCaml more notationally familiar to contemporary programmers.
-However, Reason, like OCaml, builds in literal notation for only a few standard data structures, e.g. list literals like `[x, y, z]` and array literals like `[|x, y, z|]`.
-This is unsatisfying because there are many other possible literal notations that may be useful to programmers, e.g. for finite maps, regular expressions, HTML elements, SQL queries, syntax tree representations, and specialized scientific data structures, e.g. the SMILES notation for chemical structures.
+[Reason](https://reasonml.github.io/) is an increasingly popular alternative syntax for OCaml designed (initially by engineers at Facebook) to make OCaml more notationally familiar to contemporary programmers.
+However, Reason, like OCaml, builds in literal notation for only a few standard data structures, e.g. list literals like `[x, y, z]`, array literals like `[|x, y, z|]`, and [JSX literals](https://reasonml.github.io/docs/en/jsx), which support a variation on HTML notation.
+This approach is unsatisfying because there are many other possible literal notations that may be useful to programmers, e.g. for finite maps, regular expressions, SQL queries, syntax tree representations, and specialized scientific data structures, e.g. the SMILES notation in chemistry.

 In [a paper at ICFP 2018](https://github.com/cyrus-/ptsms-paper/raw/master/icfp18/omar-icfp18-final.pdf), Omar and Aldrich address this problem by introducing *typed literal macros (TLMs)*.
-TLMs allow a library provider to define new literal notation, of nearly arbitrary design, for any type at all.
+TLMs allow a library provider to define new literal notation, of nearly arbitrary design, for expressions and patterns of any type at all.
 From the client's perspective, TLMs are nice because they come equipped with powerful abstract reasoning principles — as a client, you do not need to peek at the underlying expansion or the responsible parser to reason about types and binding.
+The paper examines these reasoning principles in rigorous detail.

-Relit is an implementation of TLMs for Reason.
+Relit is the accompanying implementation of TLMs for Reason.

-## Example
+## Example: Regex Notation

-Imagine we have defined a type `Regex.t` classifying simple regular expressions:
+Say that we have defined a recursive datatype `Regex.t` classifying simple regular expressions:
 ```reason
   module Regex = {
     type t =